A robust bootstrap change point test for high-dimensional location parameter: Simulation study

 \subsection{Size approximation}

-Let $\hat{R}(\alpha)$ be the proportion of empirically rejected null hypothesis at the significance level $\alpha \in (0, 1)$.
-Table \ref{tab:size_1} shows the empirical uniform error-in-size, $\sup_{\alpha \in (0,1)} |\hat{R}(\alpha) - \alpha|$.
-In addition, three example curves are displayed in Figure \ref{fig:size_error_Eg} to visualize the size approximation.
-There are several observations we can draw from Table \ref{tab:size_1}.
-First, the dependence structure of $V$ does not significantly influence the errors.
-Second, for Gaussian, $t_6$ and contaminated Gaussian distributions, the sign kernel has very similar size performance as the linear kernel.
+Let $\hat{R}(\alpha)$ be the proportion of empirically rejected null hypothesis at significance level $\alpha \in (0, 1)$.
+There are several observations we can draw from Table~\ref{tab:size_1}, which shows the empirical uniform error-in-size, $\sup_{\alpha \in (0,1)} |\hat{R}(\alpha) - \alpha|$.
+First, the dependence structure of $V$ does not influence the errors remarkably.
+Second, for Gaussian, $t_6$ and contaminated Gaussian (ctm-G) distributions, the two kernels have very similar errors in size.
 For the Cauchy distribution which is only applicable for the sign kernel, error-in-size is comparable with the other three distribution settings.
 Therefore, we conclude that under $H_0$, the sign kernel gains robustness without losing much accuracy.
+Three example curves are displayed additional in Figure~\ref{fig:size_error_Eg} to visualize the size approximation.

-We also compare our test with the linear kernel to the CUSUM approach in \cite{yuchen2017finite} under the same setting.
-The porposed test statistic can be viewed as a (computationally efficient) one-pass version of the CUSUM and demands less computational costs.
-The CUSUM test requires to remove boundary data points and we set the boundary removal parameter as $\us = 40$.
-Table \ref{tab:size_0.1} displays results for the CUSUM and the proposed approach in this paper.
-By comparing Table \ref{tab:size_1} and \ref{tab:size_0.1}, we observe that the CUSUM approach suffers from greater size distortion as it has larger uniform errors in general.
-When we focus on the maximum error within significance level $\alpha \in (0,0.1]$ which is relevant in testing applications, our linear kernel based algorithm still outperforms.
-In addition, our test enjoys flexibility of no tuning parameter, while the boundary removal parameter $\us$ for the CUSUM needs to be selected carefully in practice.
+We also compare our test using the linear kernel to the CUSUM counterpart in \cite[\texttt{BABS}]{yuchen2017finite} under the same setting with the boundary removal parameter as $\us = 40$.
+Table~\ref{tab:size_0.1} displays corresponding simulation results.
+By comparing it to Table~\ref{tab:size_1}, we observe that the CUSUM approach suffers from greater size distortion as it has larger uniform errors in general.
+When we focus on the maximum error within the interval $\alpha \in (0,0.1]$ (that are common choices in real applications), our linear kernel based algorithm still outperforms.
+In addition, our test demands no more computational costs and it enjoys flexibility of no tuning parameter.